georgelza/MongoCreator-GoProducer-avro/creTopics/README.md

 ## For Schema Registry

-I used the 2 below *.sh and *.json to create the schema entries for the Avro source topics.
+I used the 2 below *.sh and *.avsc (Avro Schema files) to create the schema entries for the Avro source topics.